rubenjgarcia/nestjs-abac-app/README.md

 When you do a query with an `user` you can only see entities that belongs to the `unit` of that `user`

+## Events

+You can use events to implement the observer pattern in the application.
+For example, when a new user is created you may want to send an email. injecting the `EventsService` class in your service you can fire events

+You can see more about this in the [NestJS documentation](https://docs.nestjs.com/techniques/events)

 ## Two Factor Authentication

 To enable 2FA the user must have `User:Activate2FA` policy